Heart and Cardiovascular Conditions

 What are symptoms of a heart attack?

-Chest pain, shortness of breath, and arm or jaw pain.
+Chest pain, shortness of breath, and pain in the arms or jaw are common symptoms.

 If you have any feedback, please get in touch.